Prince William (TV series)

 Prince William (威廉王子 (Wei Lian Wang Zi)) is a 2014 Taiwanese romantic-comedy television drama created and produced by TTV, starring KunDa Hsieh (playing dual roles) and Andrea Chen as the main leads with Gu Bao Ming, Paul Hsu and An Wei Ling in main supporting roles.
 The title is in reference to one of the main characters who is named William and acts as if he is above all, which results in others questioning if William "thinks he is a prince".
 The drama began filming in February 2014 and finished in June 2014, it was filmed while it aired.
 Original first broadcast began on April 26, 2014, during TTV's standard and HD channels 10:00–11:30 p.m. timeslot airing every Friday night and final episode airing on August 2, 2014, with 14 episodes total.

 Synopsis

 A poor and lowly educated fishmonger with a carefree happy attitude is forced to take on the identity of a cold ruthless real-estate developer when his home that has been in his family for three generations is at stake.
-However it won't be as simple as just having the same face when a subordinate with the help of a reporter tries to sabotage him, a sister that butt-heads with him, his mother questioning him about his new job and then having regrets of ever agreeing to taking on the life of the real-estate developer when his conscience gets the better of him.
+However it won't be as simple as just having the same face when a subordinate with the help of a reporter tries to sabotage him, a sister that butts heads with him, his mother questioning him about his new job and then having regrets of ever agreeing to taking on the life of the real-estate developer when his conscience gets the better of him.